Bimsara-Janakantha/ecommerce-website/README.md

-# E-Commerce Web Application
+# SOLE HAVEN: an e-Commerce Web Application

 A fully functional multi-page e-commerce web application built with **HTML**, **CSS**, **JavaScript (AJAX)** for the frontend, **PHP** for the backend, and **MySQL** as the database.

 ---

-## 📋 Table of Contents
+## Table of Contents

 - [Project Overview](#project-overview)
 - [Tech Stack](#tech-stack)